 Source: Peo, Wikimedia Commons, https://de.wikipedia.org/wiki/Hall-Effekt#/media/Datei:Hall_effect.png CC BY-SA 3.0 license, Last Access: May 14th, 2021.

-The reason for the Hall-voltage is the Lorentz Force FL which describes that a magnetic field causes the deflection of charged particles with the velocity v and the charge q orthogonal to their trajectory (Urban 2014, p.
+The reason for the Hall voltage is the Lorentz force FL, which states that a magnetic field causes the deflection of charged particles with a velocity v and a charge q orthogonal to their trajectory (Urban 2014, p.
 68):

 FL=-q∙(v×B)